JoshMermel/JoshMermel.github.io/_posts/2015-09-16-Starting-Out-With-Tmux.md

 with `C-b c`.
 There is a shortcut to kill a window but I tend to just close all the panes with `C-d` which closes the window containing them as well.

-Windows can be moved to by index with `C-b` and then the index of the window.
+You can move to a window using its index with  `C-b` and then the index of the window.
 You can also move one window forward with `C-b n` (for next) or one window backward with `C-b p`.

 I admit, I in a way just did the thing I wanted to not do and wrote a bit list of commands.
 The nice thing about tmux is that it is perfectly usable with a